Eglė the Queen of Serpents: Three difficult tasks

+Hometown murder

+With the tasks completed, Žilvinas reluctantly lets Eglė and the children go.
+Prior to their departure, he instructs them how to call him from the depths of the sea and asks not to tell this secret to anyone else.

 After meeting the long lost family member, Eglė's relatives do not wish to let her return to the sea and decide to kill Žilvinas.
 First, his sons are threatened and beaten with the scourge by their uncles, in attempt to make them disclose how to summon their father; however, they remain silent and do not betray him.
-Finally, a frightened daughter tells them the grass snake summoning chant:
+Finally, a frightened daughter reveals the summoning chant: